 - your employer has reported your employment to the Swedish Tax Agency

-- your employment began no later than the final day of your temporary residence permit (a promise of employment or a signed employment contract is not sufficient)
+- you have started your job no later than by the time the Swedish Migration Agency examines your application, i.e. when your temporary residence permit expires (a promise of employment or a signed employment contract is not sufficient)

 - you have the necessary permits, and any necessary licenses or credentials for practicing your occupation (e.g. a medical license or a taxi driver’s license).